UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_end.md

 type: slides
 ---

-# Module Learning Outcomes
+# What Did we Learn and What to Expect in Assignment 5

 ---

-## Module Learning Outcomes

-In this module you will learn how to
+In this module you learned how to

 1. Manage feature-based development efficiently with Git in JupyterLab and in the terminal.
 2. Infer a repository's current status and collaboration pattern by looking at visualizations of the project history on VS Code.